parttimenerd/sched-ext-kit-contest/README.md

 ## Deadlines & Announcement:

-The submission deadline is **Sunday, 2 February, at 10:00 AM** (CET).
+The submission deadline is **Sunday, 9 March, at 23:59** (CET).

-Winners will be announced during Andrea Righi's talk on the [Kernel](https://fosdem.org/2025/schedule/track/kernel/) track, "[Level Up Your Linux Gaming: How Sched-ext Can Save Your FPS](https://fosdem.org/2025/schedule/event/fosdem-2025-4618-level-up-your-linux-gaming-how-schedext-can-save-your-fps/)," from **12:30 to 13:10**.
+Winners will be announced in the OS course ILIAS the following day.

 ## Prizes: